Merrill Newman: 2013 arrest

 In October 2013, Newman left his home in Palo Alto, California, for North Korea as part of a nine-day trip organized by Juche Travel Services, a travel agency that specializes in trips to North Korea.
 According to family members, Newman had generally been enjoying his trip and had communicated with them via telephone and postcards.

 On October 26, after boarding an Air Koryo airliner in Pyongyang on which he was scheduled to depart the country, Newman was removed by a single, uniformed official.
 Newman's traveling companion reported the arrest to U.S. officials via telephone upon the aircraft's arrival in Beijing later that day.

-U.S. State Department spokesperson Jen Psaki discusses travel safety in North Korea for American citizens during the department's daily press briefing on November 21, 2013.

 On November 20, the San Jose Mercury News first reported on Newman's detention.
 In response to media inquiries, the United States Department of State confirmed that a U.S. citizen had recently been arrested in North Korea, but refused to specifically discuss the case beyond generally noting they were working with Sweden, the protecting power of the United States, to secure his release.
 Officials noted that the individual in question (generally accepted to be Newman) had not filed a privacy act waiver, which legally prevented them from providing specifics regarding the case to the press.

 On November 21, former New Mexico governor turned diplomat Bill Richardson confirmed to Reuters that he was "in touch with his North Korean contacts" regarding Newman.
 At some point by or before November 22, DPRK authorities acknowledged to Swedish consular staff that they were holding Newman.

 On November 29, the Korean Central News Agency (KCNA) released a video showing Newman signing a letter of apology and confession for war crimes committed during the Korean War.
 According to the accompanying report, the video had been recorded the preceding November 9.
 It went on to state that Newman had "masterminded espionage and subversive activities against North Korea and in this course he was involved in killings of service personnel of the Korean People's Army and innocent civilians" and that, during his visit, Newman had been found with an e-book containing subversive material.
 The KCNA story also reported that Newman said he had served during the Korean War as a military adviser to the "Kuwol unit of the U.N.
 Korea 6th Partisan Regiment" and had asked his government tour guides to help him contact surviving members of the Kuwol Partisan Comrades-in-Arms Association.
 (United Nations Partisan Infantry Korea units were clandestine, special forces groups that operated during the Korean War and whose activities were not publicly acknowledged until 1990.)